MohammedM25/PokerPal/README.md

 3. Take the interactive quiz to test your knowledge
 4. Learn poker fundamentals at your own pace

+## 🚀 Deployment

+This project is configured for deployment on Render.
+The `render.yaml` file contains the deployment configuration.

+### Deploy to Render

+1. Push your code to GitHub
+2. Connect your repository to Render
+3. Render will automatically:
+   - Install Node.js dependencies and build the React frontend
+   - Install Python dependencies
+   - Start the Flask server with Gunicorn

+The build process creates a `dist/` folder with the compiled React app, which Flask serves as static files.

 ## 🚧 Challenges & Lessons Learned

 Building PokerPal taught me a lot about full-stack development.
 The biggest challenge was getting the Python `treys` library to work smoothly with React - I had to create a Flask server to bridge them since you can't run Python directly in the browser.